Does drinking alcohol affect your fertility?

 How much is too much alcohol?

 The odd drink for a special occasion is unlikely to cause any issues in the run up to pregnancy.
-And don’t worry if you find out you’re pregnant but were previously drinking regularly.
-See your doctor or midwife about any concerns you may have.
-The main thing is to avoid alcohol once you know you’re pregnant.
+If you’ve found out your pregnant but were previously drinking regularly, the main thing is to avoid alcohol from now on.
+See your doctor or midwife with any concerns you may have.

-If you have any concerns about the amount you’re drinking and are planning a pregnancy then consider contacting a GP.
-You’ll be able to get the right support to help you manage any issues you have with alcohol before becoming pregnant.
+If you have any concerns about the amount of alcohol you’re drinking and are planning a pregnancy, then consider contacting a GP.
+You’ll be able to get support to help you manage any issues you have with alcohol before becoming pregnant.

 Do you know how healthy you truly are?
 Bupa health assessments give you a clear overview of your health and a view of any future health risks.
 You'll receive a personal lifestyle action plan with health goals to reach for a happier, healthier you.